The pricing for Firebase Hosting is based upon your project's usage of the following:

 Set a limit for the number of releases to keep.

 Store larger files using Cloud Storage for Firebase, which offers a maximum size limit in the terabyte range for individual objects.

 Understand Hosting data transfer

 When Hosting serves one of your site's resources, data transfers from our CDN to your end user.
 The requested resource might already be available in our CDN cache (a cache hit) or it might need to come from the Hosting backend (a cache miss).
 If the requested content can be cached in the CDN, it will be.
 Both cache hits and misses count toward your project's Hosting data transfer usage.

 Quota for Hosting data transfer

-Every Hosting site is automatically backed by our global CDN for free.
-Data transfer from the CDN to your end users is free up to 10 GB/month.
+Every Hosting site is automatically backed by our global CDN at no charge.
+Data transfer from the CDN to your end users is at no cost up to 10 GB/month.

-If you are on the Blaze plan, and you reach the 10 GB/month limit of free data transfer, you'll be billed $0.15 for each additional GB of data transferred that month.
+If you are on the Blaze plan, and you reach the 10 GB/month limit of no-cost data transfer, you'll be billed $0.15 for each additional GB of data transferred that month.

 Control usage of Hosting data transfer

 To control your Hosting data transfer usage, here are some things you can do: